moorepants/eme185/content/pages/syllabus.rst

    "[EME185]" to their subject line.
 Class
    You will get to meet with the instructors during the studio time.
-You must prepare an agenda for the meeting.
+You must prepare an `AIO`_ for the meeting.
 You will get at least 15 minutes of time from your TA and 15 minutes every other week with the primary instructor.
 Office Hours
    The primary instructor will hold office hours in which you can schedule up